bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/assumeutxo.md

 Well, I think the first thing it does is check to see if it's got any data, and if it doesn't, then it tries to find peers.
 If it doesn't know any peers right off the bat, it'll consult these [DNS seeds](https://stackoverflow.com/questions/41673073/how-does-the-bitcoin-client-determine-the-first-ip-address-to-connect) that are run by various people and it'll get a random set of peers.

-It'll connect to those peers and it'll ask them, I think what the best block that they know about is.
+It'll connect to those peers and it'll ask them, I think, what the best block that they know about is.
 Is that right?
 So in doing that, your node then gets the headers chain, which is basically an abbreviated version of the blockchain.
 That's the vital information, the vital metadata about blocks without the transaction data itself.
-Once it has all that, it figures out what the most work valid headers chain is, and then starts the initial block download process, which is where it's actually obtaining the data in the blocks, the full blocks themselves.
-Then it re-assembles the blockchain, which basically amounts to building a few indexes, the most important of which is the [UTXO set](https://btcinformation.org/en/glossary/unspent-transaction-output), which is its own data structure.
+Once it has all that, it figures out what the most work valid headers chain is, and then starts the initial block download process, which is where it's actually obtaining the data in the blocks, the full blocks themselves, reassembling the blockchain, which basically amounts to building a few indexes, the most important of which is the [UTXO set](https://btcinformation.org/en/glossary/unspent-transaction-output), which is its own data structure.

 ## UTXO set

 James O'Beirne: 00:12:33

 At the end of all that, you end up with this set of unspent coins, which you can then use to decide whether an incoming block is valid or invalid.
-That whole process takes, at the moment, anywhere from four hours if you've got a really good internet connection and really good hardware, to an unbounded amount of time, depending on your hardware and bandwidth.
+That whole process takes, at the moment, anywhere from four hours, if you've got a really good internet connection and really good hardware, to an unbounded amount of time, depending on your hardware and bandwidth.

-John: 00:13:00
+John Newberry: 00:13:00

 Okay, so you start by getting this headers chain, which is the block headers, and that contains the Proof-of-Work, so just from that small amount of data, 80 bytes per block, you can figure out which chain has the most work.
 At this point you're not validating transactions, so you don't know whether it's a valid chain, but you know that it's got the most work.